Introduction

 Timing of our service

-These terms and conditions will be reviewed periodically to ensure its continued relevance and alignment with legal and industry developments.
-Any updates or amendments to these terms and conditions will be communicated to our clients in a timely manner.
+These terms and conditions will be reviewed periodically to ensure their continued relevance and alignment with legal and industry developments.
+We reserve the right to amend these terms by giving you notice.
+Any updates or amendments to these terms and conditions will be communicated to our clients in a timely manner, and your continued instructions to us after such notice will constitute your acceptance of the updated terms.